Dangerous Dog Breeds

 German Shepherds are generally not inherently dangerous dogs, but their bite injuries can have serious consequences.

-These dog attacks by breeds like German Shepherds have a bite force of 238 pounds per square inch.
-This is the eighth strongest dog breed, including the pit bull.
+German Shepherds have a bite force of 238 to 291 pounds per square inch.
 As a point of reference, the average human has a bite strength of 162 psi.

 Chow Chow

 Despite their cute appearance, Chow Chows are extremely territorial.
 While they are famous for their loyalty, this dog breed isn’t very friendly to strangers.
-As with Chihuahuas, dog bite injury compensation can be offered to recover the damages suffered despite a minor attack.
 Fortunately, California’s dog bite law allows victims of both serious and minor injuries to pursue a claim.

 Factors Influencing Dog Behavior